MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 1 - Work with trace and import it to Trace Parser.md

     and wait. **Trace Parser** goes to **Call Tree**, and you can see the call stack.
 This will provide valuable information for identifying the expensive query.

+11. You now can evaluate options such as rewriting the query or the code which calls it, creating indexes, or other.